LVMH: 2025 PETA investigations

-2025 Wine & Spirits Division financial crisis
+2025 Wine and Spirits Division financial crisis

-In May 2025, The Financial Times reported that Moët Hennessy, LVMH’s wines and spirits division, had undergone a significant financial and strategic crisis under former CEO Philippe Schaus.
+In May 2025, The Financial Times reported that Moët Hennessy, LVMH's wines and spirits division, had undergone a significant financial and strategic crisis under former CEO Philippe Schaus.
 The investigation cited a reversal from over €1 billion in cash flow in 2019 to a €1.5 billion cash burn in 2024, linked to aggressive price increases, a series of acquisitions, and cultural tensions within the group.
-The article also raised questions about LVMH’s executive oversight during this period.
+The article also raised questions about LVMH's executive oversight during this period.

+2025 strikes

+In December 2025, workers at LVMH's wine and spirits division Moet Hennessy were called by CGT labour union to plan a series of strikes starting on 5 December to urge management to pay year-end bonuses.
+On 9 December, CGT called for a gathering of workers to decide on further strike action.